Introduction

 Other companies leading in open source include:

-2. IBM: IBM has a long history of supporting open source and contributing to projects like Apache, Linux, and Hyperledger.
-IBM’s acquisition of Red Hat demonstrates its dedication to open source and hybrid cloud solutions.
+2. IBM: IBM has a long history of supporting open source and contributing to Apache, Linux, and Hyperledger projects.

-3. Facebook: Facebook has open-source projects like React, GraphQL, and PyTorch, which foster innovation and collaboration in the developer community.
-These initiatives reflect Facebook’s commitment to sharing knowledge and empowering developers worldwide.
+3. Meta: Meta has open source projects like React, GraphQL, and PyTorch, which foster innovation and collaboration in the developer community.

-4. Amazon: Amazon has contributed to open-source projects like Apache MXNet, AWS SDKs, and Firecracker, enabling developers to build scalable and secure cloud applications.
-These efforts align with Amazon’s mission to democratize technology and empower developers with cloud services.
+4. Amazon: Amazon has contributed to open source projects like Apache MXNet, AWS SDKs, and Firecracker, enabling developers to build scalable and secure cloud applications.

-5. Netflix: Netflix has open-sourced projects like Spinnaker, Falcor, and Conductor, sharing its expertise in cloud-native architectures and DevOps practices.
-Netflix’s open-source contributions support the broader tech community and drive streaming media and entertainment innovation.
+5. Netflix: Netflix has open sourced projects like Spinnaker, Falcor, and Conductor, sharing its expertise in cloud-native architectures and DevOps practices.

 Section 8: Open Source Business Models

-2. Dual Licensing: Companies provide open-source software under a copyleft license and offer commercial licenses for proprietary use.
-This model allows companies to cater to the open-source community and commercial users who require proprietary licensing for their products or services.
+2. Dual Licensing: Companies provide open source software under a copyleft license and offer commercial licenses for proprietary use.
+This model allows companies to serve the open source community and commercial users who require proprietary licensing for their products or services.

 Section 9: The Future of Open Source